 2018 was incredibly (pun intended) top heavy.
+Many movies earned A+’s, but of those, only six place in my all-time top 200.
 The Marvel Cinematic Universe claimed gold and silver while another studio’s breakthrough comic book film took bronze.

 Given my settings—>preferences, you’d think the MCU would often occupy both spots atop the list, but the only other year the MCU stood uninterrupted at the top was in 2014 with The Winter Soldier and Guardians of the Galaxy.